tjperry07/personal-site/_posts/2020-06-30-pandoc-ripple.md

 * Has previous and next links
 * It will follow the folder paths for nested items.

-To edit the script for my needs, I made most of my changes to `pandoc_process_file`.
+To edit the script for my needs, I made most of my changes to the method `pandoc_process_file`.

 ## Lunr search for static sites